 We agree with Bessie.
 That was a bad joke.
 But it did get us to WONDER about why they're called "ears" of corn.
 As it turns out, it doesn't have anything to do with the ears on your head.

 Don't feel foolish if you thought an ear of corn had something to do with your ears — you're not alone!

 In the 16th century, Italian artist Giuseppe Arcimboldo created a painting he titled “Summer."
-The painting depicts the bust of a man made from seasonal fruits and veggies: Peapods for lips, a cucumber nose, peach cheeks and — you guessed it — ears of corn!
+The painting depicts the head of a man made from seasonal fruits and veggies: peapods for lips, a cucumber nose, peach cheeks, and — you guessed it — ears of corn!

 Check out these kernels of corn knowledge:

 - Every row of corn on a corncob has the same number of kernels.

 - The average ear of corn has 800 kernels.

 - You can find corn in more than 3,000 products on your grocery shelves, including cereal, peanut butter, and soft drinks.